 Access to notes can help families and caregivers manage care across health systems more effectively, while teaching children to be more engaged with their health.

 Manage your child’s health care.
 Open notes provide the ability to access your child’s visit notes wherever and whenever you want to remind yourself and your child what was discussed during an office visit.
 Reviewing the record and the notes can help make sure that everyone understands the treatment plan and is on the same page with the care team for next steps.

 Communicate concerns.
 Reviewing the notes is important for several reasons.
 Some families and care partners may help identify possible mistakes in the note, and can help improve note accuracy by sharing these with their health care team.
 It is also important to let the care team know if you and your child don’t understand the care plan, or are unable to follow the recommended next steps after reading the note.

 Share notes with others involved in care.
 Schools often ask parents to fill out a health form at the beginning of each year.
 It can include a vaccination record or a description, for example, of how a child’s asthma is managed.
-Accessing your child’s medical record can not only help you recall important details, but it also allows you to share portions of the notes with the school nurse, another health specialist, or anyone you choose to give a more detailed description of a condition or treatment plan.
+Accessing your child’s medical record can not only help you recall important details, but it also allows you to share portions of the notes with the school nurse, another health specialist, or to anyone you choose to give a more detailed description of a condition or treatment plan.

 Help children learn to navigate the health system.
 Open notes can help parents help their children, especially those with complex health concerns, feel empowered and more in control of their health.
 Reading notes can also help patients and families develop skills to become even more informed users of the health system going forward.